jgjin/not-quite-an-expert/content/posts/pontormo_michelangelo.md

 > My painting is dead.
 Defend it for me, Giovanni, protect my honor.
-I am not in the right place—I am not a painter
+I am not in the right place—I am not a painter.

 First, let's all admire the phrase: